.

 Essential Japanese Phrases for International Business

-Japanese business phrases.
-A good place to start is by learning some key expressions that can help ease communication in professional settings and make you feel more comfortable.
+Japanese business phrases are a good place to start, as learning some key expressions can help ease communication in professional settings and make you feel more comfortable.

 Japan, ranked the fourth-largest economy in 2012, is an excellent place to expand your company.
 If you’re planning to do business in Japan, knowing essential Japanese words will help you interact with clients and colleagues.
 Here’s a guide to important phrases, their meanings, and how to use them in your business journey.